arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep.md

 If files are added to the overlay outside of `/arkdep/overlay/etc` arkdep will temporarily unlock the root filesystem for editing.

 The overlay is not suitable for copying files to `/opt`, `/srv`, `/root`, `/usr/local`, `/usr/lib/locale` and `/etc/NetworkManager/system-connections`.
-These paths are all stored on `/var` and this directory is shared between all deployments, it is not mounted at deploy time inside of the new deployments.
+These paths are all stored on `/var` or are separate subvolumes which are shared between all deployments, they are not mounted at deploy time inside of the new deployments.
 If you wish to add files to these directories you can manually add them to the directories on your current deployment, they will carry over when a new deployment is made or when you do a rollback to an older deployment.

 ## Keys
 Arkdep will if able attempt to verify image integrity and trust using GnuPG.
 For this behavior to trigger the following has to be true;